-302. EMPLOYMENT OF SUPERINTENDENT/ASSISTANT SUPERINTENDENT

-The Board places the primary responsibility and authority for the administration of the district in the Superintendent and Assistant Superintendent.
-Therefore, selection of a Superintendent or Assistant Superintendent is critical to the effective leadership and management of the district.

-SC 508, 1001, 1071, 1073, 1075, 1076, 1077, 1079 When the position of Superintendent or Assistant Superintendent becomes vacant, the Board shall elect a district Superintendent or Assistant Superintendent by a majority vote of all members of the Board and shall set the compensation and term of office.
-Such term may be three (3), four (4), or five (5) years, beginning with the effective date of the appointment to office.
+302. EMPLOYMENT OF SUPERINTENDENT Purpose SC 1001 The Board places the primary responsibility and authority for the administration of this district in the Superintendent.
+Therefore, selection of a Superintendent is critical to the effective management of the district.
+Authority SC 1071, 1073, 1075, 1077 When the position of Superintendent becomes vacant, the Board shall elect a district Superintendent by a majority vote of all members of the Board and shall fix the beginning salary and term of office.
+Such term shall be three (3) to five (5) years, in accordance with Pa.
+School Code.
+S SC 1073, 1077 During the final year of the term of office, the Board may notify the Superintendent that it plans to seek applications for the position from other qualified candidates.
+If the Board fails to take such action at a regular meeting occurring at least one hundred fifty (150) days prior to the expiration date of the term of office, the Superintendent shall continue in office for a further term of similar length.

-SC 1073, 1077

-At a regular Board meeting occurring at least 150 days prior to the expiration date of the Superintendent's or Assistant Superintendent's term of office, the meeting agenda shall include an item requiring affirmative action by five (5) or more Board members to notify the Superintendent or Assistant Superintendent that the Board intends to retain him/her for a further term or that other candidates will be considered for the office.

 The Board shall actively seek the best qualified and most capable candidate for the position of Superintendent.
-It may be aided in this task by a committee of Board members and/or the services of professional consultants and the counsel of the retiring Superintendent.
+It may be aided in this task by a committee of Board members and/or the services of professional consultants.
+3. G Guidelines Recruitment Recruitment procedures shall be prepared in advance of the search and may include the following: S 12 U.S.C.
+Sec.
+12101 et seq 1.
+Preparation of a job description for the position, written in accordance with requirements of the Americans With Disabilities Act.
+S SC 1003 2.
+Preparation of written qualifications, in addition to proper State requirements, for all applicants.
+3. Preparation of informative material describing the school district and its educational goals.

-The Board shall seek applicants for the position of Assistant Superintendent by nomination of the Superintendent and by the same process used to determine the Superintendent.

-302. EMPLOYMENT OF SUPERINTENDENT/ASSISTANT SUPERINTENDENT - Pg.
+$302.\,$ EMPLOYMENT OF SUPERINTENDENT - Pg.
 2

-2. Guidelines Recruitment Recruitment procedures shall be prepared in advance of the search and may include the following: Pol.
-104 1.
-Preparation of a job description for the position, written in accordance with the requirements of federal and state laws and regulations.
-SC 1002, 1003, 1078 Title 22 2.
-Preparation of written qualifications, in addition to applicable state requirements, for all applicants.
-Sec.
-49.41, 49.42 3.
-Preparation of informative material describing the school district and its educational goals.
 4. Solicitation of applications from a geographical area large enough to ensure a range of backgrounds and experience.
 5. Opportunity for applicants to visit the district schools, at the Board's invitation.
-Pol.
-104 6.
-Recruitment and evaluation of candidates in accordance with Board policy and state and federal law.
-A screening process shall be established that ensures the Board has an opportunity to interview a sufficient number of candidates so that an appropriate range of choices is available for final selection.
-The Board shall determine prior to interviewing finalists which expenses associated with such interviews will be reimbursed by the school district.
-Employment SC 111 Title 22 Sec.
-8.1 et seq 23 Pa.
-C.S.A.
-Sec.
-6301 et seq A candidate shall not be employed until the individual has complied with the mandatory background check requirements for criminal history and child abuse and the district has evaluated the results of that screening process.
-SC 111 Each candidate shall report, on the designated form, arrests and convictions as required by law.
-Failure to accurately report such arrests and convictions may, depending on the nature of the offense, subject the individual to criminal prosecution.
+SC 1002, 1003 Pol.
+104 P.L.
+88-352 P.L.
+92-318 6.
+Recruitment and evaluation of candidates in accordance with Board policy and State and federal law.
+1 .L.
+92-316 A screening process shall be established that ensures the Board has an opportunity to interview a sufficient number of finalist candidates so that an appropriate range of choices is available for final selection.
+The Board shall determine prior to interviewing finalists which expenses associated with such interviews will be borne by the school district.
+Employment SC 111 23 Pa.
+CSA 6301 No candidate shall be employed until such candidate has complied with the mandatory background check requirements for criminal history and child abuse and the district has evaluated the results of that screening process.
+0301 No person shall be employed as Superintendent unless s/he has signed an employment contract or has been employed by Board resolution, either of which may include: SC 1073 Term for which employment is contracted, including beginning and ending dates.
+2. Salary which shall be paid and the intervals at which it shall be paid.
+3. Benefits to which the employee is entitled.
+4. Procedures for resolution of misunderstandings or disagreements.
+5. Statement of mutually agreeable evaluation procedures.
+SC 1004 Before entering the duties of the office, the Superintendent shall take and subscribe to the oath of office prescribed by statute.